KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

     // Set the properties
     registry.replace<transform::properties>(player_, transform::properties{.rotation = new_rotation});

-Update function is done, this is how it looks like:
+Update function is complete, this is how it looks like:

 .. code-block:: cpp